Gracias a Dios Department

-Gracias a Dios (/es/; "Thanks to God" or "Thank God"), is one of the 18 departments (departamentos) into which Honduras is divided.
-The departmental capital is Puerto Lempira; until 1975 it was Brus Laguna.
-It covers north-eastern Honduras, and it the second largest department of the country after Olancho, with 16,630 km^{2}.
+Gracias a Dios (/es/; "Thanks to God" or "Thank God") is one of the 18 departments (departamentos) into which Honduras is divided.
+The departmental capital is Puerto Lempira; and up until 1975 it was Brus Laguna.
+It covers north-eastern Honduras, and it is the second largest department of the country after Olancho, which is 16,630 km^{2}.

 Map showing the northern limits of Mosquitia.

 Etymology

 The department is named in honor of Christopher Columbus's landing in 1521.
 He is reported to have said "gracias a Dios hemos salido de esas Honduras" when he departed this part of Honduras for the Nicaraguan coast.

 History

 Gracias a Dios was formed in 1957 from parts of the Colón and Olancho departments, with the boundary running along 85° W from Cape Camarón to Cape Gracias a Dios, and covers the easternmost part of Honduras along the Mosquito Coast.

 Geography

 Gracias a Dios department covers a total surface area of 16,997 km^{2} and, in 2015, had an estimated population of 94,450.
 Although it is the second largest department in the country, it is sparsely populated.
 The department is rather remote and inaccessible by land, although local airlines fly to the main cities.
 It covers the easternmost part of Honduras along the Mosquito Coast.
 It is a region of tropical rainforest, pine savannah, and marsh that is accessible primarily by water and air.
 Gracias a Dios has the largest wilderness area in Central America, consisting of mangrove swamps, lagoons, rivers, savannas, and tropical rain forests.
 The Río Plátano Biosphere Reserve, a World Heritage site, is a part of Gracias a Dios.

-While the lush jungle rainforest is attractive for tourism, limited facilities and connecting transportation make it a challenge.
-The community-based-tourism project La Ruta Moskitia Ecotourism Alliance is trying to change that.
+While the jungle rainforest can be utilized for tourism, limited facilities and connecting transportation make it a challenge.
+The community-based-tourism project La Ruta Moskitia Ecotourism Alliance wishes to work around those issues.

 Most of the territory is a very hot and humid plain, crossed by numerous streams and rivers, including the Plátano, Patuca, Waruna, and Coco rivers.
 The largest coastal lagoon in Honduras, Caratasca Lagoon, is in the region.
 It is shallow, with saline water, and is separated from the sea by a thin stretch of sand.